manueljun17/video-center-3.4/README.md

 * make a book site which has lots of books ready to use and let teacher use books on the site.

+* double-check : is it really right to clear the canvas when a user resizes canvas size?

 # Coding Guide

 js/ext  ---- for external libraries.
 js/src  ---- for interal source codes.

+# whiteboard size

+    340 x 400
+    480 x 600
+    600 x 720

 # Coding Logic or Code flow